KristinaSig/MLinPractice/README.md

 - `-rf_bootstrap`: determines wheter bootstrap samples should be used for the trees, otherwise the whole dataset is used.
 Boolean value accepted, default is "True".
 - `-rf_class_weight`: specifies the weight that should be given to classes.
 Accepted values are "balanced" or "balanced_subsample", default is "None" which gives equal weight = 1 to all classes.

+Logistic Regression

+- `lr_solver`: specifies the solver of your choice.
+Accepted values are "liblinear", "lbfgs", sag", "saga", and default value is "lbfgs".
+- `lr_c`: specifies the penalty regulation parameter.
+Accepted value is int, default value is "1"

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:

 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).